dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

   - attribute (followed by UID of attribute)

-The attribute option is special and refers to meta-data attributes which have been marked as "unique".
-When using this option, "attribute" must be immediately followed by the uid of the attribute, e.g.
+The attribute option is special and refers to meta-data attributes which have been marked as *unique*.
+When using this option, `attribute` must be immediately followed by the identifier of the attribute, e.g.
-"attributeDnrLSdo4hMl".
+"attribute:DnrLSdo4hMl".

 #### Async data value import

 <!--DHIS2-SECTION-ID:webapi_data_values_async_import-->

-Data values can be sent and imported in an asynchronous fashion by supplying an *async* query parameter set to *true*:
+Data values can be sent and imported in an asynchronous fashion by supplying an `async` query parameter set to *true*:

     /api/26/dataValueSets?async=true